|Empty Weight:||22,250 lbs.|

 The Museum's A-26C was delivered to the USAAF in November, 1944 and was assigned to the 416th Bomb Group (Light), 671st Bomb Squadron stationed at Melun, France.

 After the aircraft removed from the Air Force inventory in 1957, ownership passed to the National Metals Corporation of Phoenix, Arizona in June, 1958.
 After eight years of civilian service, ownership transferred to its final civilian owner, Consolidated Aircraft Sales of Fairfield, New Jersey.
 Consolidated Aircraft Sales eventually abandoned the aircraft at the Sikorsky airport in Stratford, CT in 1969.
 In 1971, the Museum took ownership of the aircraft from the City of Bridgeport who had authority over the airport.

-The restoration began in November, 2003 and the plane was moved from the Restoration Hangar to the Military Hangar in the middle 0f 2012 where the restoration was completed.
+The restoration began in November, 2003 and the plane was moved from the Restoration Hangar to the Military Hangar in the middle 0f 2012.

-Please contact if you have any information or comments on the Douglas A-26.
+Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Douglas A-26C 'Invader'.